safaris since 1995

-Lope National Park is situated right in the center of Gabon, this was the first protected area in the country, following the creation of the Lope-Okanda Wildlife Reserve in 1946.
-When the President of Gabon declared the creation of 13 national parks in 2002, Lope National Park was included.
+Lope National Park is situated right in the centre of Gabon and was the first protected area following the creation of the Lope-Okanda Wildlife Reserve in 1946.
+When the country’s President declared the creation of 13 national parks in 2002, Lope National Park was included.

 Covering an area of 4910 km² the terrain is mostly rainforest.
 In the north of the park are the last remnants of the grass savannahs created during the last ice age and these represent a unique record of the biological evolution of that time.
 The Ogooué River runs through the north of Lope with wonderful trees coming down to the rivers edge, playing home to a wide range of birds and mammals (63 species of the latter).

 Some of the mammal species include the forest elephant, western lowland gorilla, chimpanzee, mandrill, forest buffalo, sun-tailed guenon, leopard, black colobus, sitantunga and yellow-backed duiker.
 Bird species include rosy bee-eater, crowned hawk eagle, Dja river warbler, great blue turaco, grey-necked rock fowl (picathartes), the chocolate-backed kingfisher, emerald cuckoo and black guinea fowl.
 Excursions to observe the mandrills with radio tracking devices have proved to be worthwhile around the Lope Hotel, and some good photographs may be obtained.